R-spondin-1 protein replaces conditioned media in pancreatic tumor organoid culture – data from Tuveson Laboratory, Cold Spring Harbor Lab

 When we test our proteins, we choose a vial at random and reconstitute as recommended to ensure we are testing as close to the protein you will receive as possible.
-Biochemical identity and purity is checked using SDS-PAGE, mass spectrometry and analytical reverse phase chromatography.
+Biochemical identity and purity is checked using SDS-PAGE, mass spectrometry and analytical reversed-phase chromatography.
 Bioactivity is determined using an appropriate cell-based assay.
-As stem cells are sensitive to endotoxin levels, we use a high resolution test to ensure endotoxin levels are at industry leading low levels (<0.01 EU per µg protein).
-We also check that the correct amount of protein is recovered from the vial – it might sound basic but if you order 100 µg, we believe you should receive 100 µg so when you use the proteins you can rely on your calculated dilution.
+As stem cells are sensitive to endotoxin levels, we use a high resolution test to ensure endotoxin levels are at industry-leading low levels (<0.01 EU per µg protein).
+We also check that the correct amount of protein is recovered from the vial – it might sound basic, but if you order 100 µg, we believe you should receive 100 µg, so when you use the proteins you can rely on your calculated dilution.

 Please contact us with questions any time by email at email@example.com or phone +44 (0) 1223 491486 / US toll free 1-866 877 2185.